Twitter to lay off 9% of staff

 Twitter's monthly active user count, easily the company's most scrutinized number, beat estimates by rising to 317 million in the September quarter from 313 million the previous quarter.
 But growth remains anemic compared to newer competitors like Instagram and Snapchat.

+Twitter's ability to attract millions of new users has been stymied by what many view as a complicated interface and the all too frequent threat of harassment on the platform.
+Now Twitter is promising fixes to address abuse, which it says have been in the works for months.

+"Next month, we will be sharing meaningful updates to our safety policy, our product and enforcement strategy," Twitter said in its shareholder letter.

-The company also beat Wall Street's estimates with quarterly sales of $616 million, but growth there is slowing to a halt.
+Twitter did manage to beat Wall Street's estimates with quarterly sales of $616 million, but growth there is slowing to a halt.
 Sales increased just 8% from the same quarter a year earlier.
 By comparison, its sales in the third quarter of 2015 were up 58% from the year before that.

 Twitter posted a net loss for the quarter of $103 million.
 It also expects to incur as much as $30 million in costs from the layoffs, due to severance payouts and stock-based compensation.